-We here examine another text a little more carefully: "Therefore [for his disobedience] Jehovah God sent him forth from the garden of Eden, to till the ground from whence he wastaken.
+We here examine another text a little more carefully: "Therefore [for his disobedience] Jehovah God sent him forth from the garden of Eden, to till the ground from whence he was taken.
 So he drove out the man: and he placed at the east of the garden of Eden, cherubims, and a flaming sword which turned every way to keep the way of the tree of life."
-(Genesis 3:23, 24) God always keeps his word.
-He permits of no triffing.
+(Genesis 3:23,24) God always keeps his word.
+He permits of no trifling.
 All must learn this lesson.
-Outside the Garden of Delight Adam and Eve found conditions very different.
-Outside, it was far from perfect.
-God let man work on the thorns and thistles himself, thus to learn to appreciate what God had done EXPULSION FROM EDEN for him, and also to realize that disobedience is costly.
-In the meantime God ceased from further work for man during the seventh day, or period of 7,000 years.